studiosoftdev/bbplus/README.md

 y Added [endfn].
 Denotes end of subroutine.

+y Added [set].
+Sets the variable to value or other variable.

+y Added [out].
+Prints the variables value on a new line.

+y Added [outc].
+Prints the character of the variables value, not new line.

 n Added [if X == Y].
 Executes code iff X == Y where Y is a number or variable.

 n Added [else].
 Executes if the if statement fails.